 The Drug Abuse Education Course is not drug treatment.
 The purpose of the course is to encourage you to review the consequences of your choice to have drugs in your life, to look at the relationship between drug use and crime, and to begin to think about how different your life could be without drugs.
 Looking at your drug involvement in this way may motivate you to ask for drug abuse treatment.
 If your pre-sentence report documents a prolonged history of drug use, evidence that alcohol or drug use contributed to the commission of your offense, a judicial recommendation for treatment, or a violation of community supervision as a result of alcohol or drug use, you are required to take the Drug Abuse Education Course.
-If you fail to take this required course, you will be ineligible for performance pay above maintenance pay level, ineligible for bonus pay, and ineligible for vacation pay.
-You will also be ineligible for a Federal Prison Industries work program assignment.
+Failing to take this required course results in your ineligibility for performance pay above maintenance pay level, as well as ineligibility for bonus or vacation pay.
+You will also not be eligible for a Federal Prison Industries work program assignment.
 If you are not sure what this means, you may want to ask your counselor.

-The Drug Abuse Education Course is available in every Bureau of Prisons institution.
+The Drug Abuse Education Course is available in every BOP institution.
 If you are required to complete the course, your name will automatically be placed on the waiting list for the course.
 When it is time for you to complete the course, Psychology Services staff will contact you.
 If you would like to enroll in the course, but are not required to participate, you may submit an Inmate Request to a Staff Member (a "Cop-Out") in order to place your name on the waiting list for the course.